tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 The sudden prick of his knife grazing the curve of my throat sent my mind into overdrive.

 “Your parents took something special from my uncle,” Liam murmured, jerking my head left and right, his fingernails digging into my chin.
 The boy was studying me, sticking his fingers into my mouth and prying it open.
 When I bit him, he cocked his head,  confused.
-“Wow.
+“Huh.
 That's weird.”

 Liam shuffled back, tightening his grip on the knife.